gferrate/my_friend_is_on_tinder/README.md

 ## Hi

-I took the website down because I didn't want to pay for the servers, but try it for yourself! :D
+I took the website down because I didn't want to pay for the servers, but try it out for yourself! :D

 ## Sneak peak: